 Oral Conscious Sedation

 Many children are unable to cooperate with dental treatment.
-This may due to their young age, amount of treatment needed, or other factors including a previous traumatic dental experience.
-When the required treatment is not able to be performed with nitrous oxide ("laughing gas") alone, your child's pediatric dentist may recommend conscious sedation an alternative approach.
+This may be due to their young age, amount of treatment needed, or other factors including a previous traumatic dental experience.
+When the required treatment is not able to be performed with nitrous oxide ("laughing gas") alone, your child's pediatric dentist may recommend conscious sedation as an alternative approach.
 Conscious sedation is accomplished by administering nitrous oxide with an oral "cocktail" of medications.
 These medications are administered to complement laughing gas.
 During a conscious sedation a patient will likely remain awake throughout the entire procedure.
 This sedation approach is not designed to put patients to sleep and should not be confused with general anesthesia or I.V. sedation.
 Our dentists are licensed by the state of Texas to provide sedation and have received advanced training in the use of oral sedatives and the monitoring of sedated patients.
 All clinical staff are also trained in emergency management.
-You will be able to discuss this and other options with out pediatric dentists.
+You will be able to discuss this and other options with our pediatric dentists.

 Your child’s anesthesiologist will be glad to take the time to answer any questions you may have.